National Geographic Logo

 National Geographic color codes

-The rectangle next to the title is in the form of a certificate of honor.
-The yellow color with which it is made denotes the sun – a source of light and favorable conditions for maintaining life on Earth.
+The rectangle next to the name is made in the form of an honorary diploma.
+The yellow color in which it is executed signifies the sun – the source of light and favorable conditions for sustaining life on Earth.

-The National Geographic logo was designed by one of the most famous American designers – Tom Geismar.
-He made it in collaboration with other employees of the branding agency Chermayeff & Geismar & Haviv.
+The National Geographic logo was developed by one of the most famous American designers, Tom Geismar.
+He created it in collaboration with other employees of the branding agency Chermayeff & Geismar & Haviv.

-The cost of the National Geographic logo designed by Chermayeff & Geismar & Haviv has not been disclosed.
+The cost of the National Geographic logo, developed by Chermayeff & Geismar & Haviv, is not disclosed.

 Yes, National Geographic is a registered trademark, and its use is strictly limited.
 Third parties can use the company’s logo only in the case of an official partnership for work.